-Albacore

-Stock monitoring of albacore

-All HMS and bycatch

-Characterisation of New Zealand tuna fisheries

-Commercial catch sampling programme for HMS

-Gamefish tag recapture programme

-Bycatch

-Characterisation of bycatch in pelagic fisheries

-Estimation of non-target fish catches in the tuna longline fishery

-Productivity of non-target species

-Environmental

-Data collection of demographic, distributional and trophic information on selected seabirds species to allow estimation of effects of fishing on population viability

-DNA database for commercial marine fish and invertebrates

-The impacts of climate variability on commercial fish abundance

-Climate variability and long-term trends of relevance to NZ fisheries subantarctic areas

-Ocean acidification: plankton biodiversity & productivity of calcifiers in NZ ocean region

-Continuous plankton recorder project: annual transects from East Coast South Island to Ross Sea Trends in annual acoustic backscatter (mesopelagic fish, plankton) in the Chatham Rise and

-Trophic study of 25 fish species important to deepwater NZ fisheries

-Estimation of bycatch and discards in deepwater and middle depth trawl fisheries, longline fisheries, and scampi fisheries

-Ecological risk assessment of seamounts

-Ecological Risk Assessment for New Zealand fishery interaction with seabirds and mammals

-Estimation of protected species captures in longline fisheries using electronic monitoring.

-Estimation of the nature and extent of incidental captures of marine mammals in NZ fisheries
+Albacore Stock monitoring of albacore All HMS and bycatch Characterisation of New Zealand tuna fisheries Commercial catch sampling programme for HMS Gamefish tag recapture programme Bycatch Characterisation of bycatch in pelagic fisheries Estimation of non-target fish catches in the tuna longline fishery Productivity of non-target species Longline seabird mitigation - trials of line weighting Environmental Data collection of demographic, distributional and trophic information on selected seabirds species to allow estimation of effects of fishing on population viability DNA database for commercial marine fish and invertebrates The impacts of climate variability on commercial fish abundance Climate variability and long-term trends of relevance to NZ fisheries Ocean acidification: plankton biodiversity & productivity of calcifiers in NZ ocean region Continuous plankton recorder project: annual transects from East Coast South Island to Ross Sea Trends in annual acoustic backscatter (mesopelagic fish, plankton) in the Chatham Rise and subantarctic areas Trophic study of 25 fish species important to deepwater NZ fisheries Estimation of bycatch and discards in deepwater and middle depth trawl fisheries, longline fisheries, and scampi fisheries Ecological risk assessment of seamounts Ecological Risk Assessment for New Zealand fishery interaction with seabirds and mammals Estimation of protected species captures in longline fisheries using electronic monitoring.
+Estimation of the nature and extent of incidental captures of marine mammals in NZ fisheries Estimation of the nature and extent of incidental captures of seabirds in NZ fisheries.
+Estimation of the nature and extent of sea turtles captures in NZ fisheries Identification of marine mammals captured in NZ fisheries Modelling of impacts of fishing-related mortality on NZ seabird populations Modelling the effects of fishing on population viability of selected seabirds Evaluation of ecotrophic and environmental factors affecting the distribution and abundance of highly migratory species in New Zealand waters.

-1 This includes some research undertaken independently of the Ministry of Fisheries
+1 This includes some research undertaken independently of the Ministry for Primary Industries